sliwy/kaggle-cervix/README.md

-# Solution of kaggle intel cervix challenge
+# 45th solution for Intel & MobileODT Cervical Cancer Screening challenge
+### Which cancer treatment will be most effective?